-The primary method of issuing an emergency notification is the Timely Warning email, phone, and text message system via SchoolMessenger.
+The primary method of issuing an emergency notification by email, phone, and text message is via SchoolMessenger.
 The campus recognizes the need for public safety partners in the broader community to have situational awareness of emergencies that occur on campus and, as such, select members of the broader public safety community work with RMCAD Agents to ensure prompt communication of College emergencies.
 Because RMCAD's campus is small, word-of-mouth communication is expected to play a large role in communicating important information to students, faculty, and staff.

-Timely Warning emails, phone calls, and text messages may be used in conjunction with other campus warning systems such as the posting of Emergency Bulletins on screens in all campus computer labs and offices, and pre-recorded messages on campus phones.
+Emails, phone calls, and text messages may be used in conjunction with other campus warning systems such as the posting of Emergency Bulletins on screens in all campus computer labs and offices, and pre-recorded messages on campus phones.